Best Game Design Schools Online & On-Campus

-LU Is a private liberal arts institution that centered in Saint Charles, MO.
-An accelerated online study program students at the university where they will be able to earn credits at a faster pace compared to the conventional 4-year route.
+Lindenwood University is a private liberal arts institution based in Saint Charles, Missouri.
+Students can participate in an accelerated online study program where they will earn credits at a faster pace.
 The university offers a bachelor of arts degree via the Game Design program.
-You will get a chance to study subjects via the online environment or a hybrid environment, which combines online and in-person classroom instruction.
-Some of the significant coursework that is involved include concept design, game development, and 3D animation.
+Students have the option of studying online or through a composite format that combines online and on-site classroom instruction.
+Some of the most significant course concepts include concept design, game development, and 3D animation.

-Students that graduate from Lindenwood University typically start with a $58k average salary.
-You’ll be able to take on different professions such as game artist, game designer, or game programmer.
-Other jobs such as concept artist, modeler, engine programmer, art director, and audio programmer are also available avenues for you to take when you graduate.
-Lindenwood ranks at the No. 25 spot as one of the Best Value Colleges in Missouri.
+Lindenwood graduates typically start with a salary of $58,000/yr on average.
+Alumni often work as game artists, designers, and programmers.
+Other professions, such as concept artist, modeler, engine programmer, art director, and audio programmer, are also viable career options.
+Overall, Lindenwood ranks at #25 among the Best Value Colleges in Missouri.

 10. University of Baltimore